Demi Rose Shows Off Her Curvy Derriere & Plenty Of Cleavage In Striped Bikini

 “Imagine waking up this perfect,” someone else praised.

-Demi stared straight toward the mirror and the angle the photographer used gave the illusion that Demi was also staring straight at those viewing the shot.
+Demi stared straight toward the mirror, and the angle of the photograph gave the illusion that Demi was also staring straight at those viewing the shot.
 The triangle top barely contained the British model’s ample bosom and the thong bottoms revealed quite a bit of her plump booty.

 Within a couple of hours, Demi’s pair of bikini snaps had already received more than 385,000 likes from her millions of followers.
 Thousands of comments poured in as well as people noted their intense enthusiasm for these sexy shots.